skirkyn/dcw/README.md

   `method` - http method that will verify the item `url` - the url
   `headers` - headers that will be used
-  `body` - body with %s where the itme received from the controller go `customConfig` - defines custom identification of success in this case it'll compare the response status code to what's defined in config(200)
+  `body` - body with %s where the item received from the controller go `customConfig` - defines custom identification of success in this case it'll compare the response status code to what's defined in config(200)

 # Only should be used for legal purposes.

 Contributions are welcomed.
 There is a bunch of stuff to do.